Ademking/ademking.github.io/all_collections/_posts/2023-01-14-my-vscode-extensions.md

 [Import Cost](https://marketplace.visualstudio.com/items?itemName=wix.vscode-import-cost) This extension will display inline in the editor the size of the imported package.
 The extension utilizes webpack in order to detect the imported size.

 This extension is useful for developers who want to know the size of the imported package.
-It helps you to keep your codebase small.
+It helps you keep your codebase small.

 ![](/assets/images/1673645858095.gif)